Vinny and David (2012-present)

-“Vinny and David” begins with Vinny, then 13, when he was incarcerated for stabbing his mother’s assailant, and shadows him and his older brother, David, age 19; the long-term photo essay focuses on the brothers’ lives in their family, community and respective incarcerations over five years in Albuquerque, New Mexico.
-The photo reportage also shadows their mother, Eve; her two younger children, Elysia and Michael; David’s girlfriend, Felicia, and their two children.
+“Vinny and David” begins with Vinny, then 13, when he was incarcerated for stabbing his mother’s assailant, and shadows him and his older brother, David, age 19; the long-term photo essay focuses on the brothers’ lives in their family, community and respective incarcerations over six years in Albuquerque, New Mexico.
+The photo reportage also shadows their mother, Eve; her two younger children, Elysia and Michael; David’s girlfriend, Felicia, their two children, Lily and Mary Jane; Vinny’s girlfriend, Krystle, and his daughter, Jordyn.

-Vinny and David have grown up in an environment of loss and yet yearn for love and a restored family.
+Vinny and David have grown up in an environment of loss and violence yet yearn for love and connection.
 In the midst of turmoil, Vinny and David try to embrace their youth.
 Vinny describes David as a father figure, and David views Vinny as the only person who appreciates him.